l14mm/twitter-analytic/README.md

 ##  Twitter analytic

-Loads a sample stream of tweets from twitter
+Loads a sample stream of tweets from twitter, adds the tweet to elasticsearch and displays them in kibana